-We have incurred significant losses since our inception, which has raised substantial doubt about our ability to continue as a going concern.
+We have incurred significant losses since our inception.
 We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.

 Since inception, we have incurred significant operating losses.
-Our net loss was \$23.4 million for the three months ended March 31, 2012, \$79.7 million for the year ended December 31, 2011, \$50.2 million for the year ended December 31, 2010 and \$49.1 million for the year ended December 31, 2009.
-As of March 31, 2012, we had an accumulated deficit of \$374.1 million.
-To date, we have financed our operations primarily through private placements of our convertible preferred stock, collaborations and, to a lesser extent, through government grants, the monetization of tax credits and equipment lease financings.
+Our net loss was \$28.3 million for the three months ended March 31, 2013, \$91.8 million for the year ended December 31, 2012 and \$79.7 million for the year ended December 31, 2011.
+As of March 31, 2013, we had an accumulated deficit of \$470.3 million.
+To date, we have financed our operations primarily through private placements of our convertible preferred stock, collaborations, an initial public offering and a secured debt financing.
 We have devoted substantially all of our efforts to research and development, including clinical trials.
-We have not completed development of any therapeutic product candidates or companion diagnostics.
+We have not completed development of or commercialized any therapeutic product candidates or companion diagnostics.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We anticipate that our expenses will increase substantially as we:

-- initiate or continue our clinical trials of our five most advanced product candidates; - · continue the research and development of our other product candidates; - seek to discover additional product candidates; - · seek regulatory approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize products for which we may obtain regulatory approval; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and planned commercialization efforts.
+· initiate or continue clinical trials of our six most advanced product candidates;

+- · continue the research and development of our other product candidates; - · seek to discover additional product candidates; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize products for which we may obtain regulatory approval; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and planned commercialization efforts.